0

 How to get here: Take the train to Pulborough and then you'll need a taxi to get to the vineyard

-One of the UK's best-known sparkling wines, Nyetimber uses Using only estate-grown grapes from their own vineyards and have won many, many awards.
-They don't usually open to the public, but for a set number of days throughout the summer the there are open days offering a tour and tasting along with the opportunity to buy wines at cellar door prices.
+One of the UK's best-known sparkling wines, Nyetimber uses only estate-grown grapes from their own vineyards.
+They don't usually open to the public, but for a set number of days throughout the summer there are open days offering a tour and tasting along with the opportunity to buy wines at cellar door prices.
+New for this year is the 1086 by Nyetimber Paired Dining Experience at the Estate in West Chiltington highlighting their Prestige Cuvee wines.

 Find them on Instagram: @nyetimber